AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 One of the biggest benefits of owning a Tesla is that you don’t have to rely on traditional fuel sources, especially with rising gas prices.
 Plus, you can charge your car at home rather than going to the gas station.

 Although you can charge your Tesla with a regular 120-volt household outlet (“Level 1”), a recent J.D.
-Power study found that EV drivers are more satisfied with dedicated at-home charging stations (“Level 2”).2 According to Tesla, it can cost around $750 to $1,500 to install one of these stations, and the charging station itself costs $400.
+Power study found that EV drivers are more satisfied with dedicated at-home charging stations (“Level 2”).2 According to Tesla, it can cost around $750 to $1,500 to install one of these stations, and the charging station itself costs either $450 for a wall connector, or $620 for a universal wall connector.3

-State Farm stands out because your policy can cover an at-home charging station as part of your comprehensive and collision coverages.3 Other providers may not cover the station, or they might require you to purchase homeowner’s insurance to insure the station.
+State Farm stands out because your policy can cover an at-home charging station as part of your comprehensive and collision coverages.4 Other providers like Farmers and Liberty Mutual will not cover the station, or, like USAA, might require you to purchase homeowner’s insurance to insure the station.

 Rental and Travel Reimbursement